Ants may be tiny creatures, but they have a lot more to them than meets the eye.

 It has been estimated that there are approximately ten trillion ants living on Earth at any given time.

 The largest ant ever discovered measured was the Titanomyrma Giganteum.
 It was 2.4 inches with a wingspan of 6 inches.

 Some species of ant have no need for males.
-The species Mycocepurus Smithii, are completely made up of females.
+The species Mycocepurus Smithii is completely made up of females.
 Their queens are able to reproduce clones and do not need to reproduce normally.

 Ants have been around since the age of dinosaurs.
 The ant species first evolved approximately 130 million years ago during the Cretaceous Period.

 Ants are pretty tough.
 They have survived one mass extinction event already.
-About 65 million years ago when the Cretaceous-Paleogene extinction event happened, the collision between the earth and a large heavenly body ended the age of the dinosaurs, but spread ant specimen across the globe.
-This even, in a way, only made the ants stronger.
+About 65 million years ago, when the Cretaceous-Paleogene extinction event happened, the collision between the earth and a large heavenly body ended the age of the dinosaurs but spread ant specimen across the globe.
+This event, in a way, only made the ants stronger.

-Army ants do not have permanent homes and farm like other ants, but instead they gather food during periods of migration.
+Army ants do not have permanent homes and farms like other ants; instead, they gather food during periods of migration.